 - This assessment takes about 35-45 minutes of your time, but is critical to success in online courses.
 All students planning to take an online course are strongly encouraged to complete this assessment prior to enrollment.

-Students are expected to conduct themselves appropriately in all interactions within Blackboard.
+Students are expected to conduct themselves appropriately in all interactions within Canvas.
 Inappropriate comments will not be tolerated, and such behavior may result in removal from the course or further disciplinary action.

 How Do Online Classes Work?